 Coimbatore rape and double murder: SC re-confirms death sentence for convict

-New Delhi Nov 07: The Supreme Court has reconfirmed the death sentence awarded to a man convicted for gang raping a minor girl and killing her along with her brother in Coimbatore in 2010.
+New Delhi Nov 07: The Supreme Court has reconfirmed the death sentence awarded to a man convicted for gang-raping a minor girl and killing her along with her brother in Coimbatore in 2010.

 The Supreme Court it may be recalled had stayed his execution.
-After awarding a death sentence, the convict Manoharan had sought a review of the order dated August 1, which ha awarded him a death penalty.
+After awarding a death sentence, the convict Manoharan had sought a review of the order dated August 1, which had awarded him a death penalty.

-During the open court hearing on the review plea, the bench, which also comprised justices Sanjiv Khanna and Surya Kant, said it was granting "last opportunity" to the counsel representing the convict to argue the case since it was a matter of death sentence.
+During the open court hearing on the review plea, the bench, which also comprised justices, Sanjiv Khanna and Surya Kant, said it was granting "last opportunity" to the counsel representing the convict to argue the case since it was a matter of death sentence.

 Delhi HC initiates hearing on clash between lawyers, police at Tis Hazari court